pratikkhandve55/CODSOFT/README.md

 # CodeSoft
-this is my Codesof internship repository my all work in whole internship is here
+this is my CodeSoft internship repository, my all work in this internship is here